 Estate planning can be very tax efficient but it often needs time to be effective so don’t leave this type of planning too late into your retirement.

-Your investments can go up as well as down.
+Your investments can go down as well as up.
 You may not get back the amount you invested.